perborgen/data_hub/README.md

-DataHub
+Datasets.co
 ===========

-Data sets for data geeks
+Datasets for data geeks

-Problem:
+Why are we building Datasets.co?

-- It is hard to find the right dataset for your machine learning project.
+First off, because it's often tedious to find the right dataset for your machine learning project and hard to know if it's of high or low quality.
-- The datasets online aren't easily available enough.
-- There aren't any easy ways to share your dataset

-Questions to ask beta testers:

-1. Do you experience this problem?
-2. How painful is this problem for you? (a tier 1 problem)
-3. How do you solve it today?
-4. Would you pay for a solution to the problem?
+Datasets.co aims at solving these two problems by gathering as many as possible datasets on a single platform.

+**Tech stack:**

+* React.js
+* Node.js
+* Hapi.js
+* MongoDB
+* Heroku
+* AWS S3